-Found 20 - 30 results of 65 programs matching keyword " marine biology"
+Found 20 - 30 results of 66 programs matching keyword " marine biology"

+If you sink it, they will come.
+That’s what Exploratorium biologist Karen Kalumuck learned when she decided to experiment by submerging PVC plates under the piers at Marina Harbor.
+In this program, you'll meet the bizarre aquatic life forms that inhabit our Bay.
 San Francisco's meteorological landscape is as unique as its social landscape.
 Tune in as we investigate why our city has many microclimates.

 We went and talked with the folks who ran the Microzoo camp at Burning Man 2010, and learned about critters in extreme environments.
 The Exploratorium TV crew caught up with Exploratorium Living Systems director, Dr. Kristina Yu, at After Dark: Sexplorations.
 Kristina confirmed it for us—sex is all around us, all the time.
 Join us as UC Berkeley's Dr. Robert Levenson interviews acclaimed psychologist Dr. Paul Ekman about his 40 years of research into the universality of human facial expressions.
 The talk includes photographs and never-before-seen footage from Dr. Ekman's fieldwork among the Fore, an isolated New Guinea tribe he first visited in the early 1960s.
 In this live webcast, we look deeper into the film 'Ice People.'
 We speak with noted geologists Allan Ashworth and Adam Lewis, and filmmaker Anne Aghion in our San Francisco studio.
 In this program Ice Stories crew member Ron Hipschman speaks with Paul Ponganis, who studies emperor penguins.
 Hear from marine biologist Dr. Stacy Kim, who uses a small camera-equipped remotely operated vehicle (ROV) to investigate the bottom-dwelling creatures under the sea ice.
 Alaska's coastal range is covered in literally thousands of thaw lakes.
 Ken Hinkel, Yongwei Sheng and John Lenters are embarking on a project to reveal the subtle energy dynamics that take place within these lake systems.
-Dr. Jewel Bennett, an endangered species biologist with the US Fish and Wildlife Service's Fairbanks field office, is in Barrow leading a survey team tracking the endangered Steller's and Spectacled Eiders' populations.